hyekalhitech/ArcherRTL8832AU/README.md

 sudo airmon-ng start <interfacename>
 ```

 Step 10, Test packet injection
 ```bash
 sudo aireplay-ng --test <interfacename>
 ```
+## Tested Distro

+- Kali Linux (2023.4)
+- Parrot Security Edition
+- BlackArch

+## Known Issues
+- Turning on/off monitor mode many times in a short period will make the system freeze.
+Still figure it out why, when its freeze, you have to force restart the PC/Laptop.

 ## License

 refer to the [LICENSE](LICENSE) file.